refusetoloose/NYPD-Stop-Question-and-Frisk/README.md

 ## Conclusion:
 This project provides valuable insights into New York City's SQF data, including demographic patterns, spatial-temporal trends, and predictive modeling for law enforcement purposes.
 The findings can inform policy decisions, resource allocation, and interventions aimed at improving policing strategies and promoting community safety.

+Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+License
+Distributed under the MIT License.
+See LICENSE for more information.